mychoi97/mychoi97/README.md

 🔭 I'm currently working on Collective Navigation for Unmanned Vehicles using Deep Reinforcement Learning

-✨ Epecially interested in MARL (Multi Agent Reinforcement Learning) and Flocking/Swarming
+✨ Epecially interested in Flocking/Swarming

 💬 Hope for potential collaboration and feel free to email me